Introduction

 - AI-first customer service businesses

-In these organizations, AI is involved in:
+In these firms, AI shows up in:

 - Product functionality